 Thanksgiving Day is traditionally one of feasting on a tremendous amount of bountiful food which often results in miserably overstuffed bellies and an exhausted cook in the kitchen.

 Time Required: 2 hours

-- Enjoy the day with your friends and family without the fuss and stresses of preparing a twelve course meal with all the trimmings.
+- Be a Relaxed Host - Enjoy the day with your friends and family without the fuss and stresses of preparing a twelve course meal with all the trimmings.

 - Use everyday tableware.
 Forget the china!